nafkhanzam/web-zola/content/_index.md

 [[extra.list]]
-title = "Angry is not a solution" content = 'Based on my experience, I have never solved a problem by using uncontrolled emotions.'
+title = "Angry is not a solution" content = 'Based on my experience, I have never managed to solve a problem using uncontrolled emotions.'
 +++